flyme2bluemoon/flyme2bluemoon.github.io/README.md

 You can find my landing page deployed here: https://flyme2bluemoon.github.io

+## Status Page

+Just for fun, I have also set up a [status page](https://stats.uptimerobot.com/E7JLyil9Jm) using Uptime Robot to see when Github Pages is down.
+LOL

 ## Build instructions

 To run a development server.
 This will become available at http://localhost:8000